Cut-Set Bounds on Network Information Flow: Comparison

+The proof of the theorem follows from Lemmas \ref{lem:NSdirect} and \ref{lem:NSconverse} below.
+Also note that the proof of the network sharing bound uses subadditivity of entropies similar to Theorem~\ref{thm:mainresult1}.
 For simplicity and clarity, we prove Lemmas~\ref{lem:NSdirect} and~\ref{lem:NSconverse} for $\W = \sessions$.
-With similar proof methods, the following statements can be proved. \begin{enumerate} \item For any $\W \subseteq \sessions$ and some permutation mapping $\sigma$, let $U_{\mathcal F(\W)}$ be a set of variables flowing through network sharing edge-set $\mathcal F(\W)$ where
+With similar proof methods, the following statements can be proved. \begin{enumerate} \item For any $\W \subseteq \sessions$ and some order $\prec$, let $U_{\mathcal F(\W,\prec)}$ be a set of variables flowing through network sharing edge-set $\mathcal F(\W,\prec)$ then, $\exists\mathcal B \in \boldsymbol{\M} : \mathcal B \subseteq \mathcal F(\W,\prec) \cup \W^{c}$ where $\boldsymbol{\M}$ is the collection of all maximal irreducible sets of the three layer network. \item For every maximal irreducible set of a given three-layer network there exists an equivalent set $\mathcal F(\W,\prec) \cup \W^{c}$ obtained by some ordering {(relation)} $\prec$. \end{enumerate}